jnz/q3vm/README.md

     > q3vm.exe bytecode.qvm

-The q3vm.exe standalone interpreter is not required.
+The q3vm.exe standalone interpreter is not required, it is more of a demo application.
 You can easily add the interpreter as a single .c file to your project (`vm.c` and the header `vm.h`).
 Call `VM_Create` and `VM_Call` to run the bytecode in your application:

     #include "vm.h"